 You may be surprised to see two seemingly similar roles like product and project manager on the list.
 However, those are pretty different.
 While the product manager ensures your vision is carefully carried over to healthcare app developers, the project manager is busy with handling development, design, and testing tasks day-to-day.

-My bet is if you’re looking to build an EHR, you don’t just need electronic health records with a super user-friendly interface.
+If you have a medical background, you know pretty well what features development you need in an EMR, such as patient records, charting, reports, etc. My bet is if you’re looking to build an EHR, you don’t just need electronic health records with a super user-friendly interface.
 You’re likely looking for more advanced features backed by the latest technologies, for example:

 - AI and machine learning, helping with parsing medical data, diagnosing, and focusing doctors’ attention on patients in a risk group